THE TIMES OF THE GENTILES

 1) What is the Beast?

-2) Does God give us a duration of time that pertains to the Beast?
+2) Does God give us a length of time that pertains to the Beast?

 The Bible is an Israel focused book.
 As soon as we take our eyes off Israel, we lose focus in interpreting prophecy.
 Even more specifically, the Bible is a Jerusalem focused book.
 Jerusalem is central to a correct interpretation of prophecy.